cbergoon/stitchdb/README.md

-## Stitchd
+## StitchDB
 Yet another key value store - a work in progress...

-Stitchd's API is inspired by tidwall/buntdb and boltdb/bolt and makes use of their elegant API design.
-Stitchd strives to add a feature set that is tailored to a high throughput and less rigidly persistent use case with seamless geolocation support.
+StitchDB's API is inspired by tidwall/buntdb and boltdb/bolt and makes use of their elegant API design.
+StitchDB strives to add a feature set that is tailored to a high throughput and less rigidly persistent use case with seamless geolocation support.

 This has also been a great way to dive deeper into the KV DB world and understand the problems and some of the solutions that